Helm based Installation

 SecurityContextConstraints Leakage

-Openshift assigns SCC to workloads automatically.
-By default, the most restrictive SCC matching a workload security requirements will be selected and assigned to that workload.
-One of the criteria for SCC selection is availability of the SCC to a User or ServiceAccount.
-SCC leakage means that some workloads might get an SCC applied to them which was not the intended one.
+OpenShift assigns SCC to workloads automatically.
+By default, the most restrictive SCC matching a workload security requirement will be selected and assigned to that workload.
+One of the criteria for SCC selection is the availability of the SCC to a User or ServiceAccount.
+SCC leakage means that some workloads might get an SCC applied to them, which was not the intended one.

 users: